jsnhall/jasonhall.io/content/blog/10-things-i-want-to-improve-learn-in-2019.md

   - improvement
   - learning
 ---
-This year has already been filled with exciting new stuff to learn.
-I have learned all about Gatsby, deploying sites with Netlify and have sharpened my skills in React.
-However, the learning never stops in the industry of web development, so I have laid out the top 5 things I want to improve on or learn for the remaining year of 2019.
+So far this year, I have learned all about [Gatsby](https://www.gatsbyjs.org/), deploying sites with [Netlify](https://app.netlify.com/) and have sharpened my [React](https://reactjs.org/) skills, but the learning doesn't stop there.
+Here, I have laid out the top 5 things I want to learn or improve on for the remaining year of 2019.
+Each topic contains a list of resources that will bring value in leveling up in these areas.

 ## 1. Semantic HTML and Accessibility